cynthiateeters/poem-starter/reports/ai-poetry-prep-assignment/repo/README.md

 ### Phase 1: Poem discovery with AI

-Use AI to find a poem that interests you personally, works well for web presentation, has clear structure, and is appropriate for academic display.
+Use AI to find a **PUBLIC DOMAIN** poem that interests you personally, works well for web presentation, has clear structure, and is appropriate for academic display.

+**IMPORTANT:** You must use a public domain poem (no copyright restrictions).
+This means poems by authors who died over 70 years ago, or poems explicitly released to public domain.

 **Key learning:** How to give AI context about your needs and iterate to better results.